zuozhenggh/learning-library/developer-library/microservices-serverless-workshop/create-digital-assistant/create-digital-assistant.md

   ![](./images/image182.png " ")

-8. Now choose “Text”, after that on the value list select “confirmation” to insert the System.Text component after “confirmation” status and click on Apply
+8. Now choose “Text”, after that on the value list select “confirmation” to insert the System.Text component after “confirmation” status and click **Apply**

   ![](./images/image183.png " ")